sigridp/php-project/README.md

-# php-school-project
+# php-project
-my final school-project with php and laravel.
+my latest project with php and laravel.

 the assignment was:
 - show news-items on the homepage with an ajax call.